-What to Stream: Sabrina Carpenter, Eminem's 'Stans,' Meghan bakes, 'Thunderbolts' and 'KPopped'
+What to Stream: Sabrina Carpenter, Eminem's 'Stans,' Meghan bakes, 'Thunderbolts' and 'KPOPPED'

-Sabrina Carpenter's seventh studio album, “Man’s Best Friend,” and Marvel’s “Thunderbolts(asterisk)” starring Florence Pugh and Sebastian Stan are some of the new television, films, music and games headed to a device near you.
+Sabrina Carpenter's seventh studio album, “Man’s Best Friend,” and Marvel’s “Thunderbolts” starring Florence Pugh and Sebastian Stan are some of the new television, films, music and games headed to a device near you.

 New movies to stream from Aug.
 25-31